Equivariant Hodge theory and noncommutative geometry: Computations of Hochschild invariants

-\end{prop} \begin{proof} The computation of Hochschild cohomology is a standard consequence of Morita theory for perfect stacks \cite{ben2010integral}.\footnote{In order to be consistent with \autoref{thm:functor_cat}, we use the version of Morita theory which results from Grothendieck duality $\iHom(-,\omega_\X) : \Perf(\X)^{op} \xrightarrow{\simeq} \Perf(\X)$ rather than the more standard linear duality $\iHom(-,\cO_\X)$.
-As a result the identity functor corresponds to $\Delta_\ast \omega_\X$.} To compute $\hoch$ we use the Morita invariant definition of the Hochschild homology of a compactly generated dg-category as the trace of the the identity functor.
+\end{prop} \begin{proof} Morita theory for perfect stacks \cite{ben2010integral} identifies the identity functor with $\Delta_* \mathcal{O}_X $ in the category $\operatorname{QCoh}(\X\times \X)$.
+To compute $\hoch$, we use the Morita invariant definition of the Hochschild homology of a compactly generated dg-category as the trace of the the identity functor.
 Thus we must compute the trace

 On sheaves of the form $\pi_1^*(P_1) \otimes \pi_2^*(P_2)$, with $P_1,P_2 \in \Perf(\X)$, we have that the trace is given by

 Since the category $\QC(\X \times \X)$ is the colimit completion of sheaves of this form, we have that for an arbitrary object $F \in \QC(\X\times \X)$, the trace can be computed by